 Renting accommodation in Delhi

+Rental prices vary according to the neighbourhood and often depend on the age of the house.
+New buildings can be up to double the rent of older buildings next door.
 There is no ‘rule of thumb’ for price calculation of the rental of a property, as in many Western countries.
-Landlords can generally ask for whatever they want – the agent should then be able to tell the tenant if the proposed amount is in line with the rental costs of comparable properties in the surrounding area.
+Landlords generally ask whatever they want – the agent should then be able to tell the tenant if the proposed amount is in line with the rental costs of comparable properties in the surrounding area.

 It’s critical to understand all stipulations in the lease.
 A lease of 11 months is common in Delhi, particularly among expats who are staying short term.
 Longer-term rental agreements are available and these must be registered with the relevant housing authorities, including registration costs and stamp duty charges.

 Some of India’s heftiest deposits are charged in the NCR.
 There is no set law on security deposits; landlords often demand anything from three to six months’ rent.
 Tenants in Delhi should clarify what a deposit should cover and when and how it will be repaid to avoid potential disputes in the future.

 Expat tenants should expect to cover the costs for utilities, including electricity, water and any maintenance charges.